September 14, 2021

 Which COVID-19 vaccines are being used in Australia?

-So far, two vaccines, the Pfizer vaccine and the AstraZeneca vaccine, have been approved by the Therapeutic Goods Administration (TGA) for use in Australia in the Federal Government’s COVID-19 vaccination program.
+Up until recently two vaccines, the Pfizer vaccine and the AstraZeneca vaccine, had been approved by the Therapeutic Goods Administration (TGA) for use in Australia in the Federal Government’s COVID-19 vaccination program.

 Both vaccines need to be taken in two doses.
-The doses need to be spaced out – for Pfizer by at least 21 days, and for AstraZeneca by at least 4 weeks - but as being spaced by longer, for example around 12 weeks, has been shown to be more effective, this is what is occurring for the AstraZeneca vaccine
+The doses need to be spaced out – for Pfizer by at least 21 days, and for AstraZeneca by at least 4 weeks, but 12 weeks has been shown to be more effective.

 More information about Australia’s rollout is available on the Federal Government’s COVID website.